 You can purchase a call option through an online brokerage account or on a variety of exchanges.
 However, you must first be approved, which is based on the level of experience and amount of knowledge with options trading.

 The downside of buying a call option is if the stock price only increases a bit, you could actually lose money on the investment.
 For example, if the stock price from the example above only rose to $63, and you bought 100 shares outright, you would profit $300.
 If you bought a call option of $63 per share you would make the same $300, but lose $175, which was the cost of the premium associated with buying the call option.
 This means you’d really only profit $125.
-This is exactly what’s happened with many Gamestop and AMC call options, as the stock price has slid significantly after making big gains in the first few weeks of January.
+This is exactly what’s happened with many Gamestop and AMC call options, as the stock price has slid significantly after making big gains in January 2021.

 While call options may seem like a savvy investment choice, all investment strategies have a different level of risk and reward.
 Investors should consider each type of investment before determining which decisions make sense and align with their goals.